 Much like with the buy or rent scenario with a car, if you are backpacking for a short period, renting is probably the better option.
 You can rent a campervan for around $50-75 per day.
 Prices for rentals will differ according to the season.

 Again, just like with cars in Australia, Facebook groups are a great way to buy used campervans as well.
 Some campers range from $5000-$15000 and everything in between.
 Make sure to check out the group to find the best one for you.

 Roughly if the average cost of a used campervan is $10,000, then it’ll be beneficial for you to outright buy a used campervan, instead of renting, after 22 weeks of use.

-Whether you’re renting a car/camper or buying one, doing so with a group of friends would be the most cost-effective way.
-Splitting rental/purchase costs and fuel with a group can actually make driving cheaper a car at times than even taking a bus, and it makes traveling around in a campervan more financially feasible for solo travelers.
+Whether you’re renting a car/camper or buying one, doing so with a group of friends is the most cost-effective way.
+Splitting rental/purchase costs and fuel with a group makes driving a car cheaper and it makes traveling around in a campervan more financially feasible for solo travelers.

 If you’re a solo traveler, you can find other travelers to meet up and share costs with on GAFFL.

 Flying is only very rarely the most economical choice while you are traveling around Australia, but there are scenarios where flying could make the most budgetary sense.
 For example, in some cases flying from Sydney to Melbourne may actually be cheaper than buying a bus ticket.
 There may also be times where domestic flights go on sale, namely through airlines like Qantas or Tiger Airways, making flying the cheapest option for you to get to your destination.

 With this being said, flying domestically in Australia will rarely save you money, and for backpackers, this is probably the last resort of getting around Australia on the cheap.